JoeyStanley/real/pages/latex.md

 ## [*Intro to LaTeX*](https://github.com/JoeyStanley/LaTeX_workshops)

-*January 31, 2020*---In this workshop, I introduce some essential LaTeX skills, including basic typesetting, special charcters, text formatting, document structure, internal references, lists, alignment, and white space.
+*January 31, 2020*---In this workshop, I introduce some essential LaTeX skills, including basic typesetting, special characters, text formatting, document structure, internal references, lists, alignment, and white space.
 I also get into more typographical topics like font choice, line spacing, hyphenation and justification, and a few other things.
 This workshop was my most well-attended so far, with 30 registered attendees and another 55 or so on the waitlist.
 It was a full house!

 <br/>